Pixel 4a: Design and hardware

 The Pixel 4a and 4a (5G) resemble the Pixel 4, but have a polycarbonate unibody construction and Gorilla Glass 3 for the screen.
-Both devices are available in 'Just Black'.
+Both devices are available in 'Just Black', with a hint of a minty-light-green power button.
 'Clearly White' is exclusive to the Pixel 4a (5G), only on Verizon with millimeter-wave (mmWave) support at launch.
 A limited edition 'Barely Blue' color for the Pixel 4a was later added to the Google Store.
-The back houses a capacitive fingerprint sensor centered below the camera lens.
-Both have stereo loudspeakers, one located on the bottom edge and the other doubling as the earpiece, and a 3.5 mm headphone jack.
+The back houses a capacitive fingerprint sensor centered below the camera lens, which was decently reliable at the time of release.
+Both have stereo loudspeakers, one located on the bottom edge and the other doubling as the earpiece, the main one being the bottom edge speaker, and a 3.5 mm headphone jack.
 A USB-C port is used for charging and connecting other accessories.
+The USB-C Port is version 2.0.

 The Pixel 4a is powered by the Qualcomm Snapdragon 730G system-on-chip / Adreno 618 GPU, while the Pixel 4a (5G) is powered by the Qualcomm Snapdragon 765G system-on-chip / Adreno 620 GPU.
 Both have 6 GB of RAM, with 128 GB of non-expandable internal storage.
-They lack wireless charging, water resistance, Active Edge and the Pixel Neural Core (PNC), all of which are standard on the Pixel 4.
-The battery capacity is 3140 mAh for the Pixel 4a and 3885 mAh for the Pixel 4a (5G); fast charging is supported at up to 18 W (USB Power Delivery, using in-box adapter).
+They both lack wireless charging, water resistance, Active Edge and the Pixel Neural Core (PNC); all of which are standard on the Pixel 4.
+The battery capacity is 3140 mAh for the Pixel 4a and 3885 mAh for the Pixel 4a (5G); fast charging is supported at up to 18 W, which while considered slow, due to the small battery, the Pixel 4a and 4a (5G) charged quite fast.
+(USB Power Delivery, using in-box adapter).

 The Pixel 4a and Pixel 4a (5G) feature a 1080p OLED display with HDR support measuring 5.8-inches and 6.2-inches respectively.
 The display has slim uniform bezels, and a circular cutout in the upper left hand corner for the front-facing camera, with a 19.5:9 aspect ratio.

-The Pixel 4a and Pixel 4a (5G) have a raised square module housing the camera.
+The Pixel 4a and Pixel 4a (5G) have a raised square module housing the in built camera system.
 The Pixel 4a has a single rear-facing camera, with the same 12.2-megapixel sensor found on the Pixel 4; the Pixel 4a (5G) adds a secondary 16-megapixel ultrawide sensor.
 The front-facing camera has an 8-megapixel sensor.
-Both phones can record video at 4K resolution; the Pixel 4a is limited to 30 fps, and the Pixel 4a (5G) supports 60 fps.
+Both phones can record video at 4K resolution; the Pixel 4a is limited to 30 fps when recording at a resolution greater than 1080p, and the Pixel 4a (5G) supports 60 fps.
 They have Google Camera 7.4 with software enhancements, including Live HDR+ with dual exposure controls, improved Night Sight with Astrophotography mode, and improved Portrait Mode with more realistic bokeh.
 Google also offers unlimited cloud photo storage at "high quality"; original resolution storage requires users to pay for Google One.